Royals recall Josh Staumont; Designate Wily Peralta for assignment

 KANSAS CITY, Mo.
-(KC ROYALS) – The Kansas City Royals announced today that they have recalled right-handed pitcher Josh Staumont from Omaha (AAA).
+(KSNW) – The Kansas City Royals announced today that they have recalled right-handed pitcher Josh Staumont from Omaha (AAA).
 In a corresponding move, right-handed pitcher Wily Peralta has been designated for assignment.

 Staumont, 25, is 1-5 with two saves and a 3.16 ERA (18 ER in 51.1 IP) in 32 appearances with the Storm Chasers.
 Of those 32 outings, 12 have come as the “Opener,” in which he owns a 2.61 ERA (6 ER in 20.2 IP).
 He’s recorded 74 strikeouts in just 51.1 innings for a 12.97 K/9, which ranks first among Pacific Coast League pitchers (min.
 50 IP).
 Staumont, 25, was added to the 40-man roster last November, and was the Royals’ second-round pick in the 2015 First-Year Player Draft out of Azusa Pacific University in California.